Toddlers (1 – 3 years)

 Keep copies of emergency contact information on hand just in case.

-Sun safety is an important concern with your child.
+Sun safety is an important concern with your toddler.
 Extensive exposure to the sun and UV radiation are high contributors to skin cancer.
 Young children’s skin is especially susceptible to sunburn.
 There are a variety of sun safety practices available.

 When travelling in the car, make sure all loose items are stowed where they cannot move around during transit.
 Your child might like to have some toys to play with in the car, make sure that any toys you give them are free from choking hazards and wont hurt them if he or she drops it on themselves.